deloachtech/alerts/README.md

 Usage
 -----

-> Examples are provided using simple procedural logic.
+> The sample code provided uses simple procedural logic.
 The package can be incorporated into any framework or architectural pattern.

 ### Setup